 The Grandparents University program makes every effort to contact and encourage participation with faculty from each college at the University.
 While we greatly value our partnerships with many campus units, participation is voluntary, and is often balanced between other commitments such as research, teaching, and other summer plans.

 Grandparents University is only offered one time during the summer.
-The 2017 program will be held June 27-29.
+View dates for future years on our main Grandparent's University page.

 Specific details will be sent to all participants several weeks before the event.
 You will receive instructions and times for move-in, a list of what to bring, and other important information.
 Until then, see the schedule for estimated times and activities.